grpc/grpc-go/examples/features/authz/README.md

-If the above is successful, it uses the username in the token to set appropriate roles (hardcoded to the 2 required roles above if the username matches `super-user` or simplicity, these roles should be supplied externally as well).
+If the above is successful, it uses the username in the token to set appropriate roles (hardcoded to the 2 required roles above if the username matches `super-user` for simplicity, these roles should be supplied externally as well).

 Start the server with: